Marco Scandella: St. Louis Blues

 On February 18, 2020, Scandella, after only one month with the Canadiens, was traded on to the St. Louis Blues in exchange for a 2020 second-round pick and 2021 conditional fourth-round pick.
 Scandella made 11 regular season appearances with the Blues, registering 1 assist, before the season was suspended due to the coronavirus pandemic.

 On April 16, 2020, the Blues signed Scandella as an impending free agent to a four-year, $13.1 million contract extension.

 After going unsigned during the 2024 offseason, Scandella confirmed his retirement from professional hockey on October 27, 2024.

 International play

 Scandella represented Canada internationally for the first time at the 2008 World Under-18 Championships, helping his country to a gold medal and recording one goal and one assist in seven games.
 He also represented Canada at the 2010 World Junior Championships, helping the team to a silver medal and recording one goal and two assists in six games.

 Personal life

 Scandella is the nephew of former NHLer Sergio Momesso.
-Marco's older brother, Giulio Scandella, plays professional hockey in Italy and is a member of the Italian national team with whom he appeared at the 2006 Winter Olympics.
+Marco's older brother, Giulio Scandella, played professional hockey in Italy and was a member of the Italian national team with whom he appeared at the 2006 Winter Olympics.
 Scandella's father, Francesco, is an Italian immigrant, and Marco is trilingual, speaking English, French and Italian.